 Signage will be posted at the site that will include the appropriate contractor contact information (i.e., telephone number) for interested parties to contact in case of complaints, such as excessive dust generation.
 Signage will be posted at a location that is visible from the public right-of-way.
-Onsite signage shall be in English, Spanish and the predominate language of construction workers on site.
-The signage shall include pertinent contact information of the project proponents and be clearly seen at a distance of 25 feet.
+Onsite signage shall be in English, Spanish and the predominate language of the neighboring area.
+The signage shall include pertinent contact information of the project proponents and be clearly seen at a distance of 25 feet from the perimeter fence line.